devetoka/matrix-calculator/README.md

 Please follow the steps below to install and run MultiMat locally.
 PHP, Composer and Git must already have been installed

 - Open a terminal in your preferred location and run the following at the rooT directory
-- run `git clone xyz` to download the repo locally
+- run `git clone https://github.com/devetoka/matrix-calculator.git` to download the repo locally
 - run `composer install`
 - run `php artisan serve` (you can optionally serve in a port if port 8000 isn't free)